 {% endif %}

-If you are trying to access environment values in .eleventy.js
+#If you are trying to access environment values in .eleventy.js, you will access them directly as process.env.ELEVENTY_ENV.

 // First `npm install dotenv`